 Like its famous predecessor, Robinson Crusoe, Daniel Defoe’s Moll Flanders is a story of survival.
 But instead of being shipwrecked on an uninhabited island ‘near the Mouth of the Great River of Oroonoque’, the novel’s protagonist arguably has a more insurmountable problem, that of being born a poor orphan girl in 17th century England.
 As Defoe clearly understood, dealing with pirates, cannibals and wolves was a piece of cake compared to the lot of the working-class woman.
 And like Crusoe, Moll does survive and ultimately prosper, living to tell her bawdy tale, with every act of ‘sin’ and ‘wickedness’ necessary to ward off starvation proudly recounted for the sake of ‘moral instruction, caution, warning, and improvement to every reader.’
 Although notionally self-explanatory, the exact nature of this ‘moral instruction’ remains unclear.
 As Virginia Woolf suggested in The Common Reader, Defoe probably didn’t know what it was either, even if he thought he did.

-The novel’s full title and lengthy subtitle gives a flavour of the whole, much as book jacket copy does today, with an emphasis on the sensational:
+The novel’s full title and lengthy subtitle give a flavour of the whole, much as book jacket copy does today, with an emphasis on the sensational:

 The Fortunes and Misfortunes of the Famous Moll Flanders, &c.
 Who was Born in Newgate, and during a Life of continu’d Variety for Threescore Years, besides her Childhood, was Twelve Year a Whore, five times a Wife (whereof once to her own Brother), Twelve Year a Thief, Eight Year a Transported Felon in Virginia, at last grew Rich, liv’d Honest, and dies a Penitent.
 Written from her own Memorandums…